darraghdog/rsna/README.md

 ### Software
 Please install docker and run all within a docker environement.
 A docker file is made available `RSNADOCKER.docker` to build.
-Alternatively you can call it through calling dockerhup with the container `darraghdog/kaggle:apex_build`.
+Alternatively you can call dockerhub container `darraghdog/kaggle:apex_build`.

 ### Data set up